-- You can identify a FUSIC® approved Trainer at your hospital or other convenient hospitals, however if you cannot find a local Trainer yourself, then please contact the ICS learning team who will be able to direct you to one. - If for any reason it has not been possible to identify a Trainer (due to availability), it is possible to nominate a qualified clinical colleague who possesses the correct accreditation(s), credentials, and experience to act as a Trainer on your behalf.
-They will however be required to make an application to become an officially recognised Trainer. - Application is easy using a simple form that can be accessed via the ICS website
+- You can identify a FUSIC® Lung approved Trainer at your hospital or other convenient hospitals, however if for any reason you cannot find a local Trainer yourself, then please contact the ICS learning team who will be able to direct you to one. - If for any reason it has not been possible to identify a Trainer (due to availability), it is possible to nominate a qualified clinical colleague who possesses the correct accreditation(s), credentials, and experience to act as a Trainer on your behalf.
+They will however be required to make an application to become an officially recognised Trainer before training should commence. - Application is easy using a simple form that can be accessed via the ICS website.